island-is/island.is/README.md

 ## GitBook

-The apps and libraries documentation and our handbook are hosted on [GitBook](https://www.gitbook.com).
+The apps and libraries documentation and our handbook are hosted on [GitBook](https://www.gitbook.com) and is publicly available at [docs.devland.is](https://docs.devland.is/handbook/).

-### For a better reading experience make sure to visit [docs.devland.is](https://docs.devland.is/handbook/).

 ## Storybook